Our work

 Everyone has the right to food

-We live in a challenging time characterized by three crises - war, climate change and economic downturns.
-Poverty is increasing and forcing more and more people into hunger.
-This makes our work more important than ever.
+We live in challenging times marked by multiple crises – war, climate change, economic downturns and aid cuts.
+Poverty is increasing and forcing people into hunger.
+Caritas is present where it happens.
+Read more about the work below.

-food security means having access to enough food, safe food and nutritious food to live an active and healthy life all year round. food security is a fundamental right, enshrined in Article 25 of the UN Universal Declaration of Human Rights.
+food security means having access to enough food, safe food and nutritious food, in order to live an active and healthy life all year round. food security is a fundamental right, enshrined in UN Universal Declaration of Human Rights article 25.

 What are we doing at Caritas to fight hunger?

-Internationally, Caritas works both short- and long-term to eradicate hunger.
-We do this in collaboration with the World Food Program (WFP), which was awarded the Nobel Peace Prize in 2020 for its work.
+Internationally, Caritas works both in the short and long term to eradicate hunger.
+Among other things, we do this in collaboration with World Food Program (WFP) which won the Nobel Peace Prize in 2020 for its work.

-Through UN Sustainable Development Goal number 2, all countries in the world have committed to end hunger, achieve food security, better nutrition and promote sustainable agriculture by 2030.
-To achieve this goal, we are working to increase our focus on sustainable and resilient food production, and more support for small farmers and women.
+Through the UN Sustainable Development Goal 2 all countries in the world have committed to eradicating hunger, achieving food security, better nutrition and promoting sustainable agriculture by 2030.
+In order to achieve this goal, we are working to increase investment in sustainable and robust food production, and more support for small farmers and women.

 Together with local Caritas organizations in DR Congo, Mali, Niger, Uganda, Colombia, Honduras and Sri Lanka, we contribute to increased food security and better living conditions for small farmers and their families.
 This also benefits the local communities they live in.